luo3300612/command_word_rec/README.md

 ```angular2
 python main.py
 ```
-it takes about 4 min for a step.
+it takes about 4 min for a step on my Win10 and about 45s on my Manjaro Linux.
 Default GMM feature dim is 13.
 It can give better acc on test set than dim=39
 ### Step4, Test
 ```angular2